zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 A typical TF-M system diagram from a high-level overview is shown below.
-TF-M is running in the Secure Processing Environment (SPE) and NS software is running in Non-secure Processing Environment (NSPE).
+TF-M is running in the Secure Processing Environment (SPE) and NS software is running in Non-Secure Processing Environment (NSPE).
 For more details, please refer to Platform Security Architecture Firmware Framework for M (FF-M) [FF-M]_ and FF-M 1.1 Extensions [FF-M-1.1-Extensions]_.